swoodson3/Prime-Solo-Project-Safe-Snacks/README.md

 ## Setup Instructions
 Run npm install.
-Sign up for AWS and create an S3 bucket named "examplebucket" along with an IAM user.
 Create a .env file at the project's root and include the following lines: make file
 Copy code